microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

 ## Step 3: Configure the output binding

 In this step you will add a Dapr binding component configuration file to connect to the SMTP server container you created in step 1.
-You'll add the file to the custom components folder you created in Assignment 3.
+You'll add the file to the custom components folder you created in challenge 3.

 1. Add a new file in the `Resources/dapr/components` folder named `email.yaml`.